 Applicants should submit their materials by Friday, March 30, 2018, at noon (CST).
 Letters of support are due by Monday, April 2, 2018, at noon (CST).

 The Unit for Criticism & Interpretive Theory fellowship program was created with the support of the Office of the Vice Chancellor for Research in recognition of the Unit for Criticism’s central role in fostering theoretical inquiry and interdisciplinary scholarship across the humanities, social sciences, and performing arts.

-Unit for Criticism & Interpretive Theory Junior Research Fellows are appointed to a 2-year term and are awarded
+Unit for Criticism & Interpretive Theory Senior Research Fellows are appointed to a 2-year term and are awarded